yonkahlon/Zenject/README.md

 Another alternative to <a href="#installers">deriving from MonoInstaller or Installer</a> when implementing your own installers, is to derive from the ScriptableObjectInstaller class.
 This is most commonly used to store game settings.
 This approach has the following advantages:

 * Any changes you make to the properties of the installer will persist after you stop play mode.
 This can be very useful when tweaking runtime parameters.
 For other installer types as well as any MonoBehaviour's in your scene, any changes to the inspector properties at runtime will be undone when play mode is stopped.
+However, there is a 'gotcha' to be aware of:  Any changes to these settings in code will also be saved persistently (unlike with settings on MonoInstaller's).
+So if you go this route you should treat all settings objects as read-only to avoid this from happening.
 * You can very easily swap out multiple instances of the same installer.
 For example, using the below example, you might have an instance of `GameSettingsInstaller` called `GameSettingsEasy`, and another one called `GameSettingsHard`, etc.

 Example: